rehanvdm/warpurl-api-docs/docs/src/getting-started/README.md

 ## Subscription

 A Subscription can have **multiple users** (Super Admin/Admin/User) with varying permissions.
-Each user only has access to their own data, like: Links, Dashboard, Campaigns, Imports, Access Keys ect.
+Each user only has access to their own data such as Links, Dashboard, Campaigns, Imports, Access Keys ect.
 Users can be **assumed/impersonated** to "share" their data between each other if needed.

 A Link can have **multiple Tags** but only a **single Campaign** and Campaign Channel.